General-Technical/mjosolutions/content/privacy.md

 #### Introduction

 <p class="text-left">
-MJO Mortgage Solutions is committed to treating the personal information we collect in accordance with the Australian Privacy Principles in the Privacy Act 1988 (Cth) (Privacy Act) and to the extent applicable, the EU General Data Protection Regulation (GDPR).
+MJO Mortgage Solutions is committed to treating the personal information we collect in accordance with the Australian Privacy Principles in the Privacy Act 1988 (Cth) (Privacy Act) and, to the extent applicable, the EU General Data Protection Regulation (GDPR).
 This Privacy Policy sets out how MJO Mortgage Solutions handles personal information.
 <p class="text-left">
-This Privacy Policy does not apply to personal information collected by MJO Mortgage Solutions that is exempted under the Privacy Act, for example employee records.
+This Privacy Policy does not apply to personal information collected by MJO Mortgage Solutions that is exempted under the Privacy Act, such as employee records.
 MJO Mortgage Solutions may modify this Privacy Policy from time to time to reflect its current privacy practices.
-In this Privacy Policy, ‘MJO Mortgage Solutions’, ‘we’, ‘us’ and ‘our’ is a reference to MJO Mortgage Solutions and includes any entity carrying on business in Australia that is part of MJO Mortgage Solutions.
+In this Privacy Policy, 'MJO Mortgage Solutions', 'we', 'us' and 'our' is a reference to MJO Mortgage Solutions and includes any entity carrying on business in Australia that is part of MJO Mortgage Solutions.

-#### Personal Information We Collect
+#### PERSONAL INFORMATION WE COLLECT

 <h3 class="text-left">
 The types of personal information we collect include: